Bank Runs With and Without Bank Failure: Bank Runs in the US, 1863-1934

-During months of non-major regional banking crises identified by \citet{Jalil2015}, the number of runs increases by 6.
+\Cref{tab:Jalil} further shows that during months of regional banking panics identified by \citet{Jalil2015} and \citet{Wicker1996}, the number of runs increases by 2.2 in a state.
 Bank suspensions and failures display a similar pattern.
-Further, in \Cref{fig:Jalil_granular}, we include dummies for individual regional crises identified by \citet{Jalil2015} in the regression.
-Individual crises see considerable increases in the number of runs and failures.
-For instance, the number of runs increases by 22 during the Florida ``Fruit Fly Panic'' in July 1929 \citep{Carlson1929Florida}.
+Further, in \Cref{fig:Jalil_granular}, we include dummies for individual regional crises identified by \citet{Jalil2015} and \citet{Wicker1996} in the regression.
+Most individual crises see considerable increases in the number of runs and failures.
+For instance, the number of runs increases by 9 during the Florida ``Fruit Fly Panic'' in July 1929 \citep{Carlson1929Florida} and by 15 in the June 1932 Chicago panic \citep{Calomiris1997}.

 Taken together, this evidence indicates that our database of runs lines up quantitatively with existing qualitative narrative chronologies of banking crises at the aggregate and regional level.
+The detailed case studies of bank-level events during major banking crises in \Cref{appendix:case_studies} support this statistical evidence.
+These case studies, with links to original news articles, show that we capture the famous bank runs and failures of all major crises in our sample period.